 The minor consists of six courses, two required and four electives.

-- One broad gauge course in the Roman world: either CLAS2262-01 Roman Civilization, or
+- One broad gauge course in the Roman world: either CLAS 2262-01 The City of Rome, or

 The four electives may be chosen from various offerings in the areas of literature, philosophy, history, art, and religion, taught in Classics and other departments.
 The department will provide a list of eligible courses each semester.